John William Barker: Later career

 Because the U.S. had not yet entered the war, President Woodrow Wilson designated Barker a neutral observer.
 With the permission of the French Ministry of War, Barker was able to follow the movements of the French Army and made numerous contacts among France's military leaders.
-He was promoted to major in July 1916, and continued in this role until June 1917.
+He was promoted to major in July 1916, and continued in this role until June 1917, two months after the American entry into World War I.

-When the American Expeditionary Forces arrived in France the spring of 1917, Barker was promoted to lieutenant colonel and served on General John J. Pershing's staff.
+When the American Expeditionary Forces arrived in France in the spring of 1917, Barker was promoted to lieutenant colonel and served on General John J. Pershing's staff.
 He was promoted to temporary colonel in August 1917 and commanded a depot of the 83rd Division.
 From January to May 1918, Barker commanded the 165th Infantry Regiment, and led it during numerous battles against the Germans.

 In June 1918, Barker returned to the United States, where he served in the office of the Adjutant General until his retirement.
 In October 1918, he was promoted to temporary brigadier general.

-In March 1919, Barker reverted to his permanent rank of lieutenant colonel.
+In March 1919, with the war now over due to the armistice with Germany, Barker reverted to his permanent rank of lieutenant colonel.
 He retired for disability in June 1920 and was advanced to colonel on the retired list in July 1920.